cloudfoundry/community/orgs/readme.md

 # CFF Managed Github Orgs

-:construction: Multiple CFF Managed Github Orgs is work-in-progress.
-Currently, only the `cloudfoundry` org is supported as CFF Managed Github Org.

 The projects, teams and org membership in CFF Managed Github Orgs are maintained according to a number of [RFCs](https://github.com/cloudfoundry/community/tree/main/toc/rfc).
 The RFCs require PRs to one of the following files:

 - [orgs.yml](https://github.com/cloudfoundry/community/blob/main/orgs/orgs.yml) - static org configuration and projects